frozzare/wp-forms/README.md

     e.preventDefault();

     $.post('/forms-ajax/?action=save&form=contact', $('form').serialize(), function (res) {
-        // res.success will be true or false
+        // res.success is true or false
+        // res.errors contains all errors if any.
     });
 });
 ```